NCAA Recruiting Rules and Calendar for Women's Soccer

 - Any time: Athletes can receive brochures for camps, questionnaires, NCAA materials and non-athletic recruiting publications.

-- June 15 before junior year: Coaches may begin calling athletes.
+- June 15 after sophomore year: Coaches may begin calling athletes.
 They can also conduct off-campus communications with athletes and/or their parents.
 At this time, athletes may start taking official visits.

 Division 3 NCAA recruiting rules for women’s soccer

 D3 women’s soccer colleges have the most relaxed recruiting rules among NCAA division levels:

 - Recruiting materials: Athletes can receive recruiting materials at any time.

 - Telephone calls: There is no limit on when college coaches can call athletes.

 - Off-campus contact: After the athlete’s sophomore year, college coaches may begin to conduct off-campus communications.